EllyLoel/ellyloel.com/src/input/content/pages/cv.md

 - As a Digital Accessibility Officer, I ensure enterprise-level government systems are accessible and inclusive for all users, particularly those with disabilities.
 Working closely with design, development, and product teams, I conduct accessibility reviews, audits, and testing to ensure compliance with WCAG and best practices.
 My contributions impact millions of Australians by making essential government services more accessible.
 - **Key Responsibilities:**
-  - Conduct accessibility audits of websites, mobile applications, digital documents, and emails using WCAG standards and industry methodologies.
+  - Conduct accessibility audits of websites and documents using WCAG standards and industry methodologies.
-  - Perform design reviews and provide accessibility recommendations for DEWR’s **Enterprise Design System** (Vue, D3, Figma) and other major projects.
+  - Perform design reviews and provide accessibility recommendations for DEWR's **Enterprise Design System** (Vue, D3, Figma) and other major projects.
   - Use assistive technologies (JAWS, NVDA, VoiceOver, TalkBack, Dragon NaturallySpeaking, and more) to assess usability and accessibility compliance.
-  - Collaborate with delivery teams across multiple government agencies to improve accessibility at all stages of the development lifecycle.
+  - Collaborate with delivery teams across multiple government agencies to improve accessibility at all stages of the design and development lifecycle.
   - Mentor and train developers on writing accessible code, particularly within the design system team.
-  - Manage accessibility work items using Azure DevOps and provide guidance on accessibility implementation.
+  - Manage accessibility work items and code reviews using Azure DevOps and provide guidance on accessibility implementation.
 - **Key Achievements:**
   - Led **accessibility regression testing** for the department’s **design system**, ensuring components remained accessible and enhancing documentation for better adoption.
   - Conducted baseline accessibility checks across **all department applications** to identify and prioritise improvements.
   - Improved cross-team accessibility knowledge by mentoring developers and providing training sessions on accessible UI development.
 - **Skills & Tools:**
-  - **Accessibility Auditing & Remediation** (WCAG, WACEM, ARIA)
+  - **Accessibility Standards, Auditing and Remediation** (WCAG, ARIA, WCAG-EM, DTA's Digital Inclusion Standard)
-  - **Assistive Technologies** (JAWS, NVDA, VoiceOver, TalkBack, Dragon)
+  - **Assistive technologies** (JAWS, NVDA, VoiceOver, TalkBack, Dragon, etc.)
-  - **Design System Development** (Vue, D3, Figma)
+  - **Design system design and development** (Vue, D3, Figma)
-  - **Agile & DevOps** (Azure DevOps, Microsoft 365)
+  - **Enterprise productivity tools** (Azure DevOps, Microsoft 365 apps)
-  - **Cross-Department Collaboration & Mentorship**
+  - **Cross-department collaboration and mentorship**

 ### Portable - Developer